 - You have no access to a Workspace.

-- You have access to a Workspace, but have chosen to access your Personal Space.
+- You have access to a Workspace, but have chosen to open your Personal Space.
 This is performed by clicking on the current user area at the top-right of the interface, then clicking the My Personal Space entry on the associated menu.

 Presenting a user's Personal Space through the Altium 365 Platform Interface.
 Here, the view as seen by a user without access to a Workspace.
 Hover over the image to see the view as seen by a user who does have access to a Workspace, and has chosen to switch over to their Personal Space.

 If your company Workspace has already been activated but you are not yet a member, you can request access to it through the Workspace Benefits menu option:

 Select the Workspace Benefits option to be guided through the process of requesting access to your organization's Workspace.
 On completion an email approval request will be sent to the owner administrator of the Workspace – see example.

 The Workspace administrator can then accept or reject the Join Request through the Workspace Members page, which on acceptance, will add your user profile as a member of the Workspace.